asadm/asadm.github.io/blogposts/eb1.md

 - **Published material about you in professional or major trade publications or other major media:**
 My startup and my side-projects were featured in many online publications (read tech-blogs) and a few mentions in top-tier publications (BBC, Acm.org, etc.).
 If you and your work were featured on popular websites/blogs, you may qualify for this.

 - **Original scientific, scholarly, artistic, athletic, or business-related contributions of major significance to the field:** Some of my projects were a bit scientific and somewhat fit this criteria.
-If you have patents, research papers or some side-project , this is where you list them.
+If you have patents, research papers or some side-project, this is where you list them.

 - **Have been asked to judge the work of others, either individually or on a panel:** I had judged a few hackathons and international software competitions.